jodafons/orchestra/orchestra/README.md

+# Partitura:

+## Orchestra

+This package is used to manager tasks and jobs inside the cluster.
+This tools uses the kubernetes as backend to create and remove jobs (or pods) inside of the cluster.
+The schedule is responsible to check the task status, calculate the job priority and append or remove jobs from the queue.
+After calculate and get the queue ordered by job priority, the pilot send the jobs to the slot.
+If the slot is available, then one job will be move to inside of slot and the kubernetes will take care to launch and manager all cluster resources to alocate this.

+### Requirements (python packages):
+- python 3;
+- sqlalchemy;
+- kubernetes;
+- benedict;
+- numpy
+- Gaugi (pip3 install gaugi)

-# How to install Postgres and PgAdmin4 in your local server?
+## How to install Postgres and PgAdmin4 in your local server?

 The postgres database was set to restart always when the system reboot on the main node machine `(146.164.147.170)` at LPS lab.
 The files and the creation script remains in an offuscated file in `home/rancher/.postgres` where we store all persistent files (volume) created by the postgres server.
 You must be sudo (for security reasons) to enter or operate the docker in this machine.